-If you’re itching for a symmetrical, bulky, and low-fat build, here’s the ultimate guide to building a Greek God physique — from the workout and diet to ideal measurements.
+If you’re itching for a symmetrical, bulky, and low-fat body, here’s the ultimate guide to building a Greek God physique — from the workout and diet plan to ideal measurements.

 What is a Greek God Physique?

-A Greek God physique is a near-exact replica of classic Greek God sculptures (the ones with shirtless beefy guys sporting traditional wreaths on their heads with tridents or swords in hand).
+A Greek God’s physique is a near-exact replica of classic Greek God sculptures (the ones with shirtless beefy guys sporting traditional wreaths on their heads with tridents or swords in hand).

-If Gods like Apollo or Hercules aren’t ringing a bell, at least build-wise, imagine Brad Pitt in Troy or Gerard Butler as King Leonidas in 300.
+If Gods like Apollo or Hercules aren’t ringing a bell, at least build-wise, consider certain actors in Hollywood movies like Brad Pitt in Troy or Gerard Butler as King Leonidas in 300.

 - Strong, dense muscles

-- An ultra-wide V-taper and narrow waist combo
+- An ultra-wide V-taper and narrow waist circumference

 - Well-defined leg muscles